jlan84/knn-assignment/pair.md

     The `as_string` and `__str__` functions are designed to help you be able to print out decision tree (mostly for debugging).

 * There is starter code for the `DecisionTree` class.
-You will need to fill in the class so that you can use your decision tree code as follows, assuming `data` has been initalized to 2 dimensional numpy array containing the play golf dataset.
+You will need to fill in the class so that you can use your decision tree code as follows, assuming `data` has been initialized to 2 dimensional numpy array containing the play golf dataset.
 In this example, `data` has 5 columns and 19 rows.
 The last column (index 4) is the result we are trying to classify.

     ```python
     tree = DecisionTree()